wstaffordp/search-a-unsorted/README.md

 # Search A Unsorted

-A fast, non-interpolated unsorted-list searching algorithm.
+It's a fast, non-interpolated unsorted-list searching algorithm.

 `search_a_unsorted()` is the searching function that searches for an element in a list of elements that are unsorted.